Monthly Tech-Tip from Tony Hansen SignUp

 Decomposing manganese granular particles are causing this stoneware to bloat

 This is a cone 6 stoneware with 0.3% 60/80 mesh manganese granular (Plainsman M340).
 Fired from cone 4 (bottom) to cone 8 (top).
-It is normally stable to cone 8, with the manganese it begins to bloat at cone 7.
-The particles of manganese generate gases as they decompose and melt at the same time as the body is vitrifying, these produce volumes and pressures sufficiently suddenly that closing channels within the maturing body are unable to vent them out.
+This body is normally stable to cone 8, but with the manganese it begins to bloat at cone 7!
+This is evidence that particles of manganese are generating gases as they decompose and melt at the same time as the body is vitrifying, these produce volumes and pressures sufficiently suddenly that closing channels within the maturing body are unable to vent them out.

 Original glaze with Gerstley Borate vs. improved version with frit